edbennett/high-performance-python/_episodes/02-design-constraints.md

 might want?"
 - "What aspects of computer and supercomputer design allow us to work around this?"
+objectives:
+- "Understand why Python code often runs more slowly than equivalent code in other languages, so that these can be mitigated"
+- "Understand how high performance is typically obtained from programs on HPC facilities"
+keypoints:
+- "Python is an implicitly-typed, interpreted language, meaning that we must do work to overcome this to gain performance comparable to compiled, explicitly-typed languages."
+- "Python has a Global Interpreter Lock, which allows performant single-threaded code at the expense of multithreading performance"
+- "Typically, performance is gained from efficient use of available vector units, CPU cores, accelerators such as GPUs, and nodes.
+We need to ensure that we don't accidentally stop our programs making use of these if we want to get optimal performance."
 ---

 ## Characteristics of Python